CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 podman pod rm rust_dev_pod_create -f
 ```

-You can jump over the long explanation directly to "Github in the container" and continue there.
+You can jump over the long explanation directly to "Github in the container" and continue there with some personalization with SSH keys for github and publish-to-web.

 ## Motivation